CentralLabFacilities/simple_robot_gaze/README.md

 # TODO

-Implement RSB support for input scopes and remote control
+Implement RSB support for input scopes and remote control.